lvtp2705/Social_app/README.md

 # social-app
-Using winform ADO.net and sql
+Using winform ADO.net and MS sql